ShinaJr/alx-low_level_programming/0x00-hello_world/README.md

 Task 5 command  prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
 Task 6 C program prints the size of various types on the computer it is compiled and run on.
-Task 7 script generates the assembly code(intel syntax) of a C code and saves it in an output file
+Task 7 script generates the assembly code(intel syntax) of a C code and saves it in an output file Task 8 C program prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.